DON2604/MediMind/Readme.md

         PASSWORD=EMAIL_ADDRESS_PASSWORD
         ```

-   c.
+   d.
 Start the development server: `npm run dev`

-## Feedback and Support
+## Feedback and Support 🚀

 Thank you for using our AI Healthcare Skin Diseases Website!
 We hope it provides valuable insights and assistance for managing skin-related concerns.